aaberdam/AdaLISTA/README.md

 ## Citations

-Please this paper in your publications if this code helps your research:
+Please cite this paper in your publications if this code helps your research:

 ```
 @article{aberdam2020ada,